75lb/league/README.md

 * One language, one Application Layer, one test suite - each used on both client and server (the Holy Grail?)
 * MVC architecture
-* Handrolled, no dependecies on 3rd party libraries or frameworks
+* 100% Handrolled javascript and CSS, no dependecies on 3rd party libraries or frameworks
 * Tested in Chrome, Safari, Firefox, Opera
+* HTML5, CSS3, EcmaScript 5

 Web View
 --------